bishwajitcadhikary/spromoter-social-reviews-for-woocommerce/readme.txt

 = 1.0.0 =
 Initial release version.

+= 1.0.1 =
+* Fixed some security issues.
+* Fixed some minor bugs.

 == Upgrade Notice ==

 = 1.0.0 =
 This is the initial release version of the plugin.

+= 1.0.1 =
+This version includes security fixes and minor bug fixes.

 == License ==